Day Eighteen on the Central Route of the Camino Portugués ~ Ponte de Lima to Rubiães, 17.7 Km (11 Miles)

 Rich on the Medieval Bridge to Start the Day from Ponte de Lima on day eighteen on the Central Route of the Portuguese CaminoRich on the Medieval Bridge to Start the Day from Ponte de Lima

-After crossing the bridge, we walked by the Albergue de Peregrinos de Ponte de Lima, with lots of pilgrims milling about in the drizzle, waiting to get going.
+After crossing the bridge, we walked by the Albergue de Peregrinos de Ponte de Lima, below photo taken on a later, sunny day!

 Our friends were all staying here, but we had agreed the evening prior, as we exchanged contact information, that we would meet up again, either on the trail or in the next town.